bastien34/mastering_cookiecutter_OOo_extension/README.md

     $ pip3 install --user "cookiecutter>=1.4.0"

-Clone this repo.
-If you don't see `extension_generator.odt`, create it with the
+Clone this repo (don't try to just download extension_generator.odt, it won't work!).
-command:
+If you don't see `extension_generator.odt`, create it with the command:

     $ ./odt_gen.py

 Then copy the `extension_generator.odt` in your working directory.
-Your extension will be created next to it, in the same location.
+Your extension will be created next to it, in the same folder.

 Open it and activate the macro.
 Fulfill the tables describing your extension.
 See below for details.